rsdoiel/antenna/science_and_technology.md

 ---

-## Incoming deputy head of Homeland Security says CISA needs to be reined in
+## Incoming deputy boss of Homeland Security says America's top cyber-agency needs to be reined in

 date: 2025-02-26, updated: 2025-02-26, from: The Register (UK I.T.
 News)